 Sunny beaches, succulent seafood, and a taste of la dolce vita...in Eastern Europe?
-With thousands of miles of seafront and more than a thousand islands, Croatia’s coastline is Eastern Europe’s Riviera.
+With thousands of miles of seafront and more than a thousand islands, Croatia's coastline is Eastern Europe's Riviera.
 Holiday-makers love its pebbly beaches, predictably balmy summer weather, and dramatic mountains.
-But there’s history here as well, and past rules have left their mark: from ruined Roman arenas and Byzantine mosaics to Venetian bell towers, Habsburg villas, and even communist concrete.
-Most people flock to the Dalmatian Coast, where dramatic cliffs rise from the deep and islands are scattered just offshore.
-But savvy travelers make time for more: the Venetian-flavored Kvarner Gulf and Istrian Peninsula, the stunning waterfalls of Plitvice Lakes, and Zagreb, the nation’s engaging capital.
+But there's history here as well: from ruined Roman arenas and Byzantine mosaics to Venetian bell towers, Habsburg villas, and even communist concrete, past rulers have left their mark.
+Most travelers flock to the Dalmatian Coast, where dramatic cliffs rise from the deep and islands are scattered just offshore.
+But savvy travelers make time for more: the Venetian-flavored Kvarner Gulf and Istrian Peninsula, the stunning waterfalls of Plitvice Lakes, and Zagreb, the nation's engaging capital.

 At a Glance

 ▲▲▲ Plitvice Lakes National Park Arguably Europe's most breathtaking natural wonder: a forested canyon filled with crystal-clear lakes, stunning waterfalls, and easy-to-hike boardwalks and trails.

 ▲▲▲ Dubrovnik The "Pearl of the Adriatic": a giant walled Old Town with a scenic wall walk, tons of crowds, great beaches, modest but engaging museums, a stunning mountaintop viewpoint, an epic past and difficult but inspiring recent history, and a well-earned reputation as Croatia's single best destination.

 ▲▲ Zagreb Croatia's underrated capital city, with interesting museums (the best feature Naive Art and Broken Relationships), lush parks, and a lively urban bustle.